Key Takeaways

 Not every selling method works within a PCS timeline.
 Here is an honest breakdown of your five options, ranked by how well they serve military families under time pressure.

-1. Cash Buyer Marketplace (Best for PCS)
+1. Cash Investor Network (Best for PCS)

 2. Traditional Real Estate Agent